KenyaChauche/subreddit-classification/README.md

 #### Project Summary

 In this project, we will practice two major skills.
-Collecting data by via an API and then building a binary predictor.
+Collecting data by via an API and then building a binary predictor on text data.

 As we discussed earlier in the course, there are two components to starting a data science problem: the problem statement, and acquiring the data.